 The darkness of my mind screamed he was right, but something was tugging at my heart, more like someone.
 At the time I was too overcome to recognize just who that someone actually was.
 I just wanted relief from the pain, the release of the agony that had become a piercing wound upon my weary soul.
-I longed for joy and laughter in a heart that had become wracked with guilt and shame.
-A heart where despair sat like curtains upon the windows of my soul and hopelessness warmed my feet like rugs upon the floor.
+I longed for joy, laughter, peace in a heart that had become wracked with guilt and shame.
+A heart where despair sat like curtains upon the windows of my soul while hopelessness warmed my feet like rugs upon the floor.

 Slowly as the knife began to rise in my shaky hand I saw a gleam of anticipation spring to my friend’s eyes, a look of gloating arrogance that he had finally captured the prize.
-The words he spoke were sinister and full of hidden meaning and if I had not known him so well I wouldn’t have recognized them for what they were.
+The words he spoke were siniste, dripping full of hidden meanin.
+If I had not known him so well I wouldn’t have recognized them for what they were.

 Leaning over barely an audible whisper in my ear he said to me; “You are mine forever, you now belong to me”

 Sitting up, a laugh began to rumble deep within him scaring me so badly I dropped the knife.
 “No, he roared, you will take this final step it’s your purpose, your destiny to belong to me forever.”
 His hand enclosing mine the struggle began between life, death and for the first time I wanted to live.
 It had started deep within me like a puff of smoke but it was quickly turning into a full blown flame.